rhyannonjoy/api-docs-glossary/docs/tools-techniques.md

 ## feature branch

-**Definition**: a development branch dedicated to work on a specific feature or documentation update
+**Definition**: version control concept; a development branch dedicated to work on a specific feature or documentation update

 **Purpose**: isolates changes for a particular API endpoint, guide, or documentation section and allows parallel work on